Last updated on 21/10/2024

 ‘Sorry.
 We can’t do that tonight,’ Kate replied.
 ‘We are leaving in the morning, so we have to get a good night’s sleep.’
 They were all disappointed and wished they could have gone to the beach and walked with each other.

-Earlier that day Michael and Carol went to Mario’s for one last coffee.
+Earlier that day, Michael and Carol went to Mario’s for one last coffee.
 Michael had been thinking about the camomile-rubbing session with Dave.
 What had been a very ordinary event began to take on additional significance for Michael.
 At the time, it had seemed like a perfectly innocent favour.
 It was not something that Richard had ever agreed to do; even though he was Michael’s best mate, Richard had always refused to rub anything onto his friend’s back, even in the privacy of the hotel room.
 Michael thought it a little odd, therefore, that a complete stranger had offered to do this for him.
 But then they were not complete strangers; they had been sleeping in the same room for several days and Dave had been in the habit of walking around the room naked after a shower.
 Something that Richard would never have done.
 Michael wondered why he had enjoyed the back-rubbing session so much; it had calmed the angry soreness of his sunburn and the massaging of Dave’s large, rough hands had been very relaxing but why had it led to an embarrassing excitement in his loins?
 He felt a little confused by the experience.
 He had not liked either of the northern lads and regarded them as an intrusion on his time with Richard.
-Michael’s fondness for Richard was partly because he was good looking, as well as being fun to be with.
+Michael’s fondness for Richard was partly because he was good-looking, as well as being fun to be with.
 He realised that he also recognised that Dave was, in fact, quite handsome and had a rough masculine appearance that he found equally appealing.
 Michael understood that he was a very innocent teenager who came from a background that was very simple and knew nothing of the ways of men.
 He resolved to talk to Carol about Dave; he thought that she would understand more than he did about what had happened and could explain the significance of it to him.

-Michael said, ‘I was in my room having a shower, before we went to the club, and Dave came down to see me.
+Michael said, ‘I was in my room having a shower before we went to the club, and Dave came down to see me.
 Well, you know I am suffering a lot from sunburn?
 Dave offered to rub some camomile lotion on my back.
 I’d asked Robert to do this but he refused.
 He won’t even rub oil on my back when we are on the beach.’

 Carol responded, ‘That’s a bit odd.
-We girls are always rubbing oil on each other’s back, on the beach and in our rooms before we go out in the morning.
+We girls are always rubbing oil on each other’s backs, on the beach and in our rooms before we go out in the morning.
 Nothing unusual about that.
 You share a room with Dave and Nick don’t you?’

-‘Yes we used to.
+‘Yes, we used to.
 But they have got their own room now and Nick was asleep upstairs when this happened.
 Dave massaged the camomile all over my back and it felt very nice.
 He was very gentle in the way he did it.
 But then, something embarrassing happened.’

 ‘When Dave was giving you a message, you mean?’